 - removes the constraints of cost and management time that the traditional internship model put on employers, thus opening the doors to thousands of students who might want to serve an internship.

-Most importantly, we put the burden for securing internship Sponsors (business people who agree to ‘manage’ an intern) on the student, and in doing so, we shifted the emphasis from learning during the internship itself to learning during the process of acquiring the internship.
+Most importantly, we put the burden for securing internship Hosts (businesspeople who agree to remotely ‘manage’ an intern) on the student, and in doing so, we shifted the emphasis from learning during the internship itself to learning during the process of acquiring the internship.

 That acquisition process puts demands on the student that go light years beyond the old internship or job application/interview scenario.
 Not at all coincidentally, our internship model exactly mirrors the hiring/work practices that are on the rise today and will be the norm in tomorrow’s Gig Economy.
 Learn More.

-In addition to the RIPP for high school juniors and seniors, we offer the Stormy Wannabees Advantage Initiative for freshmen and sophomores, which includes our exclusive G.R.I.T. curriculum.
+In addition to the RIPP for high school juniors and seniors, we offer the Stormy Wannabees Advantage Initiative for high school freshmen and sophomores, which includes our exclusive G.R.I.T. curriculum.
 We also offer The First Rung (lessons about the importance of school performance that will help eighth graders gain ground in middle school and their early high school years).
-All these lessons deliver essential information to students in those most critical of years so middle school students can become high performing underclassmen and underclassmen can become high-performing upperclassmen.
+All these lessons deliver essential information to students in those most critical of years so middle school students can become high performing underclassmen/women and underclassmen/women can become high-performing upperclassmen/women.

 Simultaneously, we worked hard to ensure that our RIPP activities align with and support the goals that most districts have adopted for high school students as they prepare for education after high school, for work, and for life.
 We believe our RIPP activities support school/district goals in as many as ten different ways as noted below.